rehierl/node-tree-outliner/1-3-hierarchies/2-1-set-of-sets-to-tree.md

 * The addition of further elements to the above sets, without changing the relationship a set has with all the other sets, will not change the structure of the node tree.
 * The resulting graph will be a directed graph.
-That is, because the relationship a set has with all the other sets is directed.
+That is because the relationship a set has with all the other sets is directed.
 * A set is no ancestor to itself.
 That is, the resulting graph will have one root, no loops and no cycles (i.e. a node tree).